JogleLew/amd-framebuffer-utility/README.md

 V1.0

-1. Rewrite all program using Swift - Old One: https://github.com/JogleLew/AMDFrameBufferUtility-abandoned
+1. Rewrite all program using Swift (Old One is abandoned)
 1. Add function: Get origin Framebuffer informations from AMD kexts && Recommend suitable Framebuffer